sillytsundere/quick-note/README.md

 To delete a note the user can decide which note they would like to remove and click the trash icon next to that note in the left hand column and the note will clear from the log of saved notes.

 ![Grocery List note is gone as it has been deleted from left hand note column](./dev-assets/images/note-deleted.png)

+The deployed site can be reached at this link: https://quick-note-page-639acc4da853.herokuapp.com/

 ## Credits